tedneward/Worldspine-DnD5e/Classes/Cleric/Life.md

 ```
 def level2(npc):
-    npc.defer(lambda npc: npc.actions.append(f"***Channel Divinity: Preserve Life.*** You present your holy symbol and evoke healing energy that can restore {5 * npc.levels('Cleric')} hit points equal to five times your cleric level.
+    npc.append(Action("Channel Divinity: Preserve Life", "You present your holy symbol and evoke healing energy that can restore {5 * npc.levels('Cleric')} hit points equal to five times your cleric level.
 Choose any creatures within 30 feet of you, and divide those hit points among them.
 This feature can restore a creature to no more than half of its hit point maximum.
 You can't use this feature on an undead or a construct.") )
 ```

 ## Blessed Healer